 CSPS 7333 – Program Planning and Development (3 credit hours)

 This course provides students with analytical tools that enhance their skills in diagnosing problems and formulating solutions within organizations and communities.
 The underlying premise is that well prepared public service leaders can increase their effectiveness in contributing to the well-being of their communities by equipping themselves with these analytical tools.
 Instruction will focus on evaluating community assets as a balance to assessing community need.
 Underlying values of social justice and collaborative problem-solving provide a benchmark for these activities.
-Students working in teams will be challenged to apply their skills to cases related to affordable housing and homelessness.

-Leadership in Public Service (3 credit hours)
+CSPS 7334 – Field Research in Public Service (3 credit hours)

-Communication Processes and Conflict Transformation (3 credit hours)
+CSPS 7303 – Communication and Social (Ex)Change (3 credit hours)

-Ethical and Legal Dimensions of Public Service (2 credit hours)
+CSPS 72201 – Ethical and Legal Dimensions of Public Service (2 credit hours)

 Ethical and legal considerations shape every aspect of effective public service.
 This course will provide an overview of the primary ethical principles and legal concepts that guide difficult decisions in the public realm.
 Traditional academic study of ethical and legal theory will be combined with practical approaches to problem solving.
 Students will explore issues of economic, political, and social justice through case studies of current issues.
 Students will construct cases that are relevant to their own fields and present them to the class, identifying ethical and legal constraints on decision-making and implementation.

-Professionalism in Public Service (2 credit hours)
+CSPS 7115 – Professionalism in Public Service (1 credit hour)